aws-samples/hybrid-eks-cp-localzone/README.md

 >kubectl delete pods <aws-loadbalancer-controller-pod> -n kube-system
 >```

+If this didn't work as well, you can use the kubectl describe command with the appropriate resource name, such as service or ingress, followed by the name of the load balancer controller.
+This command provides detailed information about the load balancer controller's configuration, status, and any associated events that may indicate issues or errors.
+Additionally, you can retrieve events to check the status.

+>```bash
+>kubectl describe deploy aws-load-balancer-controller -n kube-system | grep -i "Service Account"
+>kubectl get events -w
+>```

+> To stop monitoring the status of events in a Kubernetes cluster using the "watch" command, you can press "Ctrl + C".
+This will terminate the command and exit the watch mode.

 #### Optional Step 5: Configure Route 53 failover for high availability

 Assuming you have a public domain defined under Amazon Route 53 [hosted zones](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html), we have a complementary CloudFormation stack that can help you create [failover alias records values](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-values-failover.html), configure Amazon Route 53 [health checks](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-failover.html), and set up DNS failover.